-A wagon on the side of the road was piled with bundles of yellow paper.
-In Chinese culture, these bundles are called joss paper, which is money to be used in the afterlife, and are believed to reach the underworld in the form of smoke when burned during rituals for the dead or when praying to gods.
-It is so common in Taiwan that if you visit a temple, you will see many joss papers being dedicated and burned.
+A wagon parked on the side of the road was haphazardly piled with bundles of yellow paper.
+They are called joss paper, and in Chinese culture they are burned during rituals for the dead or when praying to demon gods.
+It is believed to reach the underworld as smoke.
+If you visit a temple in Taiwan, you will often see the sight of the joss paper being dedicated and disappearing into the sky in the form of smoke.
+It is that common.

 No